- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Applying for AHCIP coverage is easy.
 Simply download an application form from the Alberta Health and Wellness department's website, complete it, sign it, and mail it off with the following supporting documents:

 Proof of Alberta residency (such as a rental agreement, or utility bill)

 Government-issued photo ID (such as a copy of a passport)

-Proof of legal entitlement to reside in Canada (such as a copy of an expat's working visa)
+Proof of legal entitlement to reside in Canada (such as a copy of a working visa)